inSeas0n/TwitterXCaptions/2_workflow/main.md

-# Dynamic Content Generation for Twitter (X) - v3.0
+# Dynamic Content Generation for Twitter (X) - v4.0 (Config-Driven)

-This document outlines the primary workflow for creating engaging, high-performing content.
-It integrates with the `caption_library.md` and `rules.md` to produce varied and effective captions for each image found in the input directory.
+This document outlines the optimized workflow for creating engaging, high-performing content.
+It leverages a central `config.json` file to manage caption components, rules, and anti-repetition data, making the process faster and more automated.

-## 1. Pre-Flight Check: Anti-Repetition Analysis
+## 1. Initialization: Load Configuration

-*   **Objective:** To ensure content freshness and avoid audience fatigue.
+*   **Objective:** To load all necessary data and settings for the session.
-*   **Action:** Before analyzing a new image, review the last 5 entries in `C:\Twitter\4_archive\captions_log.md`.
-*   **Analysis Points:**
-    *   **Hook Repetition:** Identify the hooks used in recent posts.
-    *   **CTA Repetition:** Identify the Calls to Action (CTAs) used.
-*   **Outcome:** A list of recently used hooks and CTAs to be avoided for the current image.
+*   **Action:** Read the `C:\TwitterXCaptions\2_workflow\config.json` file into memory.
+*   **Outcome:** All caption components, angle definitions, hashtag rules, and anti-repetition history are ready for use.

 ## 2. Content Foundation: Image-First Context Protocol

-To ensure captions are data-rich and contextually accurate, the following protocol will be executed for **each image** found in `C:\Twitter\1_input`.
-This protocol prioritizes direct image analysis to eliminate errors from filename or historical data reliance.
+To ensure captions are data-rich and contextually accurate, the following protocol will be executed for **each image** found in `C:\TwitterXCaptions\1_input`.
+This protocol can be run in parallel for multiple images.

 ### **Step 1: Image Recognition and OCR**